Mnz19/Django-crud/README.md

 # CRUD in Django

-This is a Django project that implements a basic CRUD (Create, Read, Update, Delete) to manage a list of books.
+This is a Django project that implements a basic CRUD (Create, Read, Update, Delete) to manage a list of books using bootstrap.

 ## Features